-The apartments and mobile homes are completely furnished.
-Students must provide their own linen, dishes and kitchen utensils.
+The apartments are completely furnished.
+Students must provide their own linen, dishes, and kitchen utensils.

-No storage space is available and students should not bring washing machines, dryers, pianos or other pieces of furniture.
+No storage space is available and students should not bring washing machines, dryers, pianos, or other pieces of furniture.

 A family with a baby will need to bring a crib.